eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/M1/verifiable.presentation.protocol.md

 - Secure token exchange for restricting access to CS endpoints

 > Note that management endpoints for creating resource contexts, deleting resources, and defining access control are
-> beyond the scope of this protocol.
+> outside the scope of this protocol.

 ## 1.1.
 Motivation